eclipse-researchlabs/brain-iot-tutorials/_tutorial/05-quickstart.md

 ![UI Install Light](img/ui-install-light.png){: height="400px"}

-Click on the `Events` tab and you should see two install events:
+Click on the `Events` tab and you should see two events for installation:

 ![UI Install Events](img/ui-events-install.png){: height="400px"}